ANCPLabOldenburg/megqc_documentation/book/introduction.md

 MEGqc offers 2 modules:
 - **Calculation Module:** It gives you machine-readable outputs (JSON files and TSV files) for every subject and selected `metric`.
 There are 6 independent `metrics` that evaluate specific types of artifacts.
-   - **GQI Module:** It provides the `Global Quality Index (GQI)` without re-running the Calculation Module.
 - **Plotting Module:** It generates detailed visual HTML reports for every subject and selected `metric`.

-Finally, MEGqc offers a general **summary reports**, which consist of a JSON file for each subject, a TSV file for the group metrics and a PNG plot for the whole dataset.
+MEGqc offers a general **summary reports**, which consist of a JSON file for each subject, a TSV file for the group metrics and a PNG plot for the whole dataset.
 The summary reports shows the `Global Quality Index (GQI)`, a single overall estimate of data quality for each subject.
 [Click here if you want to know more about the GQI](./gqi).
+* There is a third module, the **GQI module**, that allows you to re-run the GQI calculation without re-running the calculation module.

 MEGqc can be used via a **command-line interface (CLI)** or a **graphical user interface (GUI)**.
 Each of them have different [installation](./installation) and [usage](./tutorial) methods covered by this documentation.